Cases study

 Design and installation of a DKFil® dry chemical-physical filter

-In the production chain linked to the livestock sector, odour problems do not only affect livestock farms.
+In the production process associated with livestock activities, odour problems do not only affect livestock farms.

-In fact, even companies involved in the production of pet food are often faced with the difficulties of odour emissions from their plants.
+In fact, even companies involved in the production of pet food often have to deal with the difficulties of odour emissions from their plants.

-In the production of pet food of animal origin, by-products of the human food industry that come from animals slaughtered under veterinary supervision are used.
-Parts of the animal that are not used for human consumption (e.g. heart, lungs, kidneys, livers) and all that remains of the carcass (bones, blood, intestines, tendons, ligaments, etc.) are used.
+In the production of pet food made of animal elements, by-products of human food industry deriving from animals slaughtered under veterinary supervision are used.
+Parts of the animal that are not suitable for human consumption (e.g. heart, lungs, kidneys, livers) and what remains of the carcass (bones, blood, intestines, tendons, ligaments, etc.) are used.

-Given our specialisation in the treatment of odour emissions, we were contacted by a historic company in southern Italy that produces around 450,000 tonnes per year of pet food, both dry and wet.
+Considering we are specialized in the treatment of odour emissions, a historic company in southern Italy producing approximately 450,000 tons per year of pet food, both dry and wet, contacted us.

 The critical odour issue they reported to us developed from a wastewater treatment plant serving their production facility.

-The actual production process of pet food consists of several steps by which all the ingredients are prepared, weighed and mixed: the result must be a homogenous product that can undergo treatments, physical or thermal, to improve its quality.
+The actual pet food production process consists of several steps that allow preparing ingredients, weighing and mixing them : the result must be a homogenous product that can undergo physical or thermal treatments, for quality improvement.

 The main processes that pet food undergoes are: